 If yes, please list specific suggestions:

-7. To replace this item, do you recommend other material which you consider to be of equal or superior quality for the purpose intendend?
+7. To replace this item, do you recommend other material which you consider to be of equal or superior quality for the purpose intended?

 _____ Yes

-b) Please be prepared at this time to indicate the approximate length of time your presentation will require, although this is no
+b) Please be prepared at this time to indicate the approximate length of time your presentation will require.

 _____ No